AdaCore/gnatstudio/docs/users_guide/remote.rst

-  remote host (using NFS or SMB filestems, for example), only the roots of those filesystems need to be specified, using each server's native paths (on Windows, the paths are specified using the "X:\\my\\mounted\\directory\\" synax and on Unix, using the using the "/mnt/path/" syntax).
+  remote host (using NFS or SMB filestems, for example), only the roots of those filesystems need to be specified, using each server's native paths (on Windows, the paths are specified using the "X:\\my\\mounted\\directory\\" syntax and on Unix, using the "/mnt/path/" syntax).

 * If the project's files are synchronized using :program:`rsync`, defining a too generic path translation leads to very slow synchronization.
-In that case, define the paths as specifically as possible in order to speed up the synchronization process.
+In that is the case, define the paths as specifically as possible in order to speed up the synchronization process.

 .. _Setup_a_remote_project: